miestrode/ekege/README.md

     <hr/>
 </div>

-Ekege is an E-graph library for Rust.
-Essentially, a reimplementation of [`egglog`](https://github.com/egraphs-good/egglog).
+`ekege` is an E-graph library for Rust.
+Essentially, a reimplementation of an [`egglog`](https://github.com/egraphs-good/egglog)-like system.
 It sports less features, and is less developed.
-Eventual plans are to make it faster than `egglog`, with support for free variables.
+Eventual plans are to make it faster than [`egglog`](https://github.com/egraphs-good/egglog), with support for free variables.